How to Form a California LLC in 10 Steps

 The State of California requires you to file a one-page form called the Articles of Organization, providing your company details.
 The acceptance of your Articles of Organization by the California Secretary of State is the moment of your company's creation.

 In order to file your Articles of Organization, you will need the name and address of your company, your LLC organizer, your registered agent, and your management method.
-California does not require the member names to be filed, nor does it require any publication in a newspaper of record.
-The current filing fee is $70.

 7. Obtain an EIN and Open a Business Bank Account.

 Congratulations!
 You are now a registered California LLC.
 Any LLC with more than one member must file with the IRS for an EIN, Employer Identification Number, whether or not you have employees.
-You can file with the IRS yourself, or SunDoc can file for you.
+You can file yourself with the IRS yourself, or SunDoc can file for you.

 An EIN is also required by most banks in order to open a business account.
 If you've been paying business expenses out of a personal account up until now, this is a good time to set up your company's fiscal management.
 Make sure you keep all receipts for reimbursement no matter the account you’ve used for payments.
 At this point you may also want to find an accountant for help with business matters.